MilesCranmer/vim-stream/README.md

 # Credit

-I innovated very little (none) on this script, I basically took a Google Groups [posting](https://groups.google.com/forum/#!msg/vim_use/NfqbCdUkDb5/Ir0faiNaFZwJ), then had the nice folks on [SO](https://stackoverflow.com/questions/44745046/bash-pass-all-arguments-exactly-as-they-are-to-a-function-and-prepend-a-flag-on) help me put it together.
+The heart of this script comes from a Google groups posting:
+[posting](https://groups.google.com/forum/#!msg/vim_use/NfqbCdUkDb5/Ir0faiNaFZwJ),
+and then from an answer on [SO](https://stackoverflow.com/questions/44745046/bash-pass-all-arguments-exactly-as-they-are-to-a-function-and-prepend-a-flag-on)

 Thanks!